firebase/genkit/docs/dotprompt.md

     ingredients(array): string
 ---

-Generate a menu item that could be found at a {{theme}} restaurant.
+Generate a menu item that could be found at a {{theme}} themed restaurant.
 ```

 When generating a prompt with structured output, use the `output()` helper to